From the Field

 What’s the latest humanitarian situation in Syria?

-The escalation of hostilities that began on November 28, 2024, has impacted citizens, infrastructure, and humanitarian access and operations in a region already strained by prolonged conflict, displacement, and socioeconomic collapse.
+The escalation of hostilities that began on November 28, 2024, has further strained citizens, infrastructure, and humanitarian access and operations.

 According to the United Nations, 1 million people have been newly displaced within Syria, including 155,000 people experiencing displacement for at least the second time.
 The rapid escalation has left families without vital support as some humanitarian operations have been temporarily suspended.
 Many families are now seeking shelter in overcrowded camps and centers with limited resources and worsening conditions.
 In particular, limited access to food, clean water, and sanitation are putting the health of children at risk.

 Food scarcity is also a growing concern, with bakeries and markets struggling to operate.
-Public services and critical facilities, including hospitals, power stations, and water supplies, have been disrupted, with some facilities no longer functioning due to a shortage of supplies and staff.
-Healthcare access has been severely disrupted as health facilities, including main hospitals, have been damaged or closed.
+Public services and critical facilities, including hospitals, power stations, and water supplies, have been disrupted.
+Healthcare access is severely impacted as health facilities, including main hospitals, have been damaged or closed.

 BACK TO QUESTIONS